jacoballen4534/Cruise-Controller/submission/README.md

   STDBY = 2
   DISABLE = 3

+- The brief states that "The cruise control shall go on when the on button (On) is pressed.
+The output CruiseState should be set to ON." however, also states that "The cruise control shall be immediately interrupted and should enter the standby state, when the brake (Brake) is pressed.
+The output CruiseState shall be set to STDBY."
+  We assume that the first statement takes priority, therefore if the cruise controller is turned on with the brake pressed.
+The cruise state will go to ON and then to STDBY on the next tick.

 # Setting Up The Files

 1. Create a folder for the source files to be located.